JuliaCI/BenchmarkTools.jl/doc/manual.md

 ### Which estimator should I use?

-We've found that, for most benchmarks that we've tested, the time distribution is almost always right-skewed.
-This phenomena can be justified by considering that the machine noise affecting the benchmarking process is, in some sense, inherently positive.
-In other words, there aren't really sources of noise that would regularly cause your machine to execute a series of instructions *faster* than the theoretical "ideal" time prescribed by your hardware.
+Time distributions are always right-skewed for the benchmarks we've tested.
+This phenomena can be justified by considering that the machine noise affecting the benchmarking process is, in some sense, inherently positive - there aren't really sources of noise that would regularly cause your machine to execute a series of instructions *faster* than the theoretical "ideal" time prescribed by your hardware.
 Following this characterization of benchmark noise, we can describe the behavior of our estimators:

 - The minimum is a robust estimator for the location parameter of the time distribution, and should not be considered an outlier
 - The median, as a robust measure of central tendency, should be relatively unaffected by outliers